Annual Conferences

 New York City

-18th Annual HumanDHS Conference, 2011 Annual Round Table Workshop on Transforming Humiliation and Violent Conflict in New York City, convened and organized by Linda Hartling, and Evelin Lindner, together with honoray convener Morton Deutsch
+18th Annual HumanDHS Conference, 2011 Annual Workshop on Transforming Humiliation and Violent Conflict in New York City, convened and organized by Linda Hartling and Evelin Lindner, together with honorary convener Morton Deutsch

 Please see: